 In our 2006 Annual Report on Form 10-K, we outlined six key operating initiatives designed to improve revenues and operating income and margins.
 These key initiatives are: emerging markets; new product development; lean manufacturing; supply chain management; information technology centralization; and organizational development.
-During the first quarter of 2007, we continued to focus on these initiatives, which contributed to another period of quarter-over-quarter improvement as revenues and operating income increased 13.0% and 34.2%, respectively.
+During the first six months of 2007, we continued to focus on these initiatives, which contributed to a year over year improvement in revenues and operating income of 18.0% and 47.6%, respectively.
 During the remaining quarters of 2007, we anticipate continued progress across all these key initiatives, which we expect will result in additional improvement in revenue and operating income and margins.
-In addition, our consolidated financial results for the first three months of 2007 were impacted by the following transactions:
+In addition, our consolidated financial results for the first six months of 2007 were impacted by the following transactions: